BinarySemaphore/ylands_exporter/core/README.md

     > Note: As reference or to recreate tools, the YJS formats of each tool is provided in `./ylands_tools/yjs_format/`

 ### In Ylands
-Always get JSON data before running another Ylands export tool.
+When using the Python script, always get JSON data before running another Ylands export tool.
 See [Retrieving Exported Data](#retrieving-exported-data)

 #### ExportBlockDefs
-> Note: This only needs to be done once; or never if using the provided `blockdef_2025_02.json`<br/>
+> Note: This only needs to be done once; or never if using the provided `./from_ylands/blockdef_2025_02.json`<br/>
 > Note: Keep this JSON file as reference data, as it can be used by all exported scenes

 1. Open any editor (*preferably an empty/new one*)